open-pioneer/trails-starter/docs/tutorials/HowToPublishAPackage.md

 For automatic management of your package's changelogs and versions we can recommend [Changesets](https://github.com/changesets/changesets/).
 You can use their CLI as parts of your release script.
-If you're using Github, they also provide an [Action](https://github.com/changesets/action).
+If you're using GitHub, they also provide an [Action](https://github.com/changesets/action).

 pnpm's website has [a section about changesets](https://pnpm.io/using-changesets) and we're using their action successfully in some of our repositories, see [here](https://github.com/open-pioneer/openlayers-base-packages/blob/3adb59c6f28e155e43a8ace3278089e04f70185c/.github/workflows/version.yml) for example.